 Theater leaders welcome proposed independent contractor status for workers

-Proposed legislation that would classify temporary workers at seasonal live theaters as independent contractors drew enthusiastic praise this week from Sonoma County theater leaders.
+Proposed legislation that would classify temporary workers at seasonal live theaters as independent contractors has drawn enthusiastic praise from Sonoma County theater leaders.

 Announced by Democratic state assembly member Marc Levine, whose 10th assembly district includes Marin and Sonoma counties, AB1227 would exempt theater workers from AB5, which took effect Jan.
 1, 2020, and required companies that hire independent contractors to reclassify them as employees, imposing minimum wage requirements and increasing payroll costs.